Sitostanol is most commonly used for heart disease and high cholesterol.

 Sitostanol is an ingredient in Benecol margarine and some salad dressings.
-The U.S. Food and Drug Administration (FDA) allows manufacturers of products that contain sitostanol or related plant chemicals (stanol esters) to claim that the product lowers the risk of getting coronary heart disease (CHD).
-The FDA reasons that sitostanol and other plant stanol esters along with a diet low in saturated fat and cholesterol might reduce the risk of CHD by lowering bloodcholesterol levels.
-Although there is plenty of evidence that sitostanol does lower cholesterol levels, so far there is no proof that long-term use actually lowers the risk of developing CHD.
+The U.S. Food and Drug Administration (FDA) allows manufacturers of products that contain sitostanol to claim that the product lowers the risk of getting heart disease.
+There is plenty of evidence that sitostanol lowers cholesterol levels, but so far there is no proof that long-term use lowers the risk of developing heart disease.

 Uses & Effectiveness

 Likely Effective for

 - High cholesterol.
 Sitostanol is effective for reducing cholesterol levels in adults with high cholesterol.
 It doesn't have to be taken with meals to work.
 Cholesterol levels decrease within 2 to 3 weeks of starting sitostanol.
 Sitostanol may not have the same effect in all people.
 About 12% of people do not respond to sitostanol.

 People usually take sitostanol as an ingredient of Benecol margarine.
 Sitostanol can reduce total and "bad" low-density lipoprotein (LDL) cholesterol levels by 6% to 20%.
 Most research shows that a dose of about 2-3 grams per day lowers cholesterol the most.
 Higher doses do not seem to work any better.

 Possibly Effective for